Magglio Ordóñez: Nicknames and family

 In Detroit's Comerica Park some Tiger fans sported curly black wigs underneath their baseball caps until mid-2009, when Ordóñez cut his hair short.
 He is also sometimes referred to affectionately as "Maggs".
 In mid-2006, a group of bloggers began referring to Magglio as "The Big Tilde".
 This nickname has been referenced on Deadspin, MLB.com, and during a Fox Sports broadcast.

 Ordóñez has three children with his wife Dagly, a son named Magglio Jr. and two daughters, Maggliana and Sophia.

 Ordóñez' son, Magglio Ordóñez Jr. was drafted by the Detroit Tigers in the 2014 Major League Baseball draft.

 Political views

 Ordóñez was a supporter of the late Venezuelan President Hugo Chávez, and in early 2009 appeared in a televised political ad which assured the Venezuelan people that "the best of the revolution and socialism is yet to come."
 He also joined Chávez on the campaign trail.
 As a result, during the 2009 World Baseball Classic, Ordóñez was booed by anti-Chávez Venezuelan fans, during his at bats, and while he was on the field.

 In August 2013, Ordóñez announced that he would run for the office of mayor in the Juan Antonio Sotillo Municipality in Venezuela, on the ticket of the late Chavez's United Socialist Party of Venezuela.
 It was announced on December 9, 2013, that he had been elected Mayor.
+Ordóñez was mayor from 2013 to 2017.